 The foundation of all Ani-series animal products are the non-sticky resin solutions developed and patented in Finland by Repolar, which come in several different strengths.
 Abilar® VET is an animal wound ointment containing 10% cold cleaned spruce resin.

 Repolar’s animal treatment products are effective and safe, both for domestic and professional use.
 In order to minimise the risk of allergies and irritations, no scents or pigments are added to the products, neither do the products contain stinging acids or alcohol.

 Repolar’s animal products work locally on the skin or mucous membranes, and their use does not require a doping withdrawal period.

 Repolar Pharmaceuticals Oy values and supports Finnish labour and the Finnish economy.
-All our products also carry the Key Flag symbol indicating that they are Finnish-made.
+All our products also carry the Key Flag symbol indicating that they are made in Finland.

 Ear disorders in dogs and cats

 Our favourite species of pets, dogs and cats, suffer quite frequently from ear disorders.
 Most typical of these are ear infections, ear haematoma and various wounds and skin ruptures on the earlobe.
 Polyps and tumours that typically require surgical treatment are also not uncommon.
 Infections of the outer ear are more common in dogs, and they are also among the most common causes for seeking acute treatment from a vet.